Google Modernize Workspace Video Player

 I organized and co-facilitated visual design brainstorm session to drive alignment and foster collaboration across Drive, Vids, Workspace Design Systems, and Meet.

-We synthesized the ideas from the brainstorming session and focused on color, shape, opacity
+We synthesized the ideas from the brainstorming session and focused:

-• Introducing and expressive color palette to highlight certain color.
+• Color – Introducing and expressive & live color palettea

 DESIGN SPRINT

-During the sprint research, our team performed rapid rounds of design, validate, iterate, repeat.
+During the sprint, our team performed rapid rounds of design, validate, iterate, and repeat.
+Share out deck.

 WHAT WE LEARNED